Introduction: Raspberry Pi LightshowPi

 To be able to play music from a streaming source; in the website there is a link you can follow on how to play music.

-For more customization and info can visit lightshowpi.org or the google community, there is a link to the community on the front of the website.
+For more customization and info can visit lightshowpi.org or Reddit, there is a link to Reddit on the front of the website.

 Step 3: Hardware